Bergvliet: Geography

 Bergvliet is bordered by Constantia to the west, Meadowridge to the north, Tokai to the south, and Heathfield to the east.

 The suburb provides easy access to the M3 freeway, which runs north to Cape Town CBD, and south to Westlake.

 Culture

 Bergvliet is close to the Constantia mountain range, Kirstenbosch Botanical Gardens, the Constantia wine valley, Meadowridge Library (one of Cape Town's top circulating libraries), and provides easy access to many nature trails, hikes, Muizenberg beach, and the scenic False Bay region.

 The suburb is known for its tree-lined streets, peaceful lifestyle, and affluent homebuyers.

-Bergvliet has a very active neighborhood watch (BKM, which stands for Bergvliet, Kreupelbosch and Meadowridge), that has grown to incorporate other neighborhoods over the years.
-The rate payers association, BMRA, is also very active, and works to protect and develop the area.
+Bergvliet has a very active neighborhood watch (crime watch) called BKM, which stands for Bergvliet, Kreupelbosch and Meadowridge - the names of the member suburbs.
+A Public Benefit Organization registered with the City of Cape Town Department of Community Safety, BKM operates a security control room, and runs patrols of the area to maintain a safe environment for its homeowners.

+Furthermore, the area's safety is bolstered by two local private security (armed response) companies - BH Security and Pro-Sec - both of which permanently station vehicles and guards throughout the area.

+The area's ratepayers association, BMRA, is also very active, and works to protect the area, and ensure its natural environment remains sustainable.

-The neighborhood houses the Bergvliet Sports Club.
+The neighborhood houses the Bergvliet Squash Club, Bergvliet Tennis Club, and Bergvliet Sports Association.

 Education

 Bergvliet is home to three schools; Bergvliet High School, Bergvliet Primary School, and Sweet Valley Primary School.
 All three of these schools were built in the late 1940s to early 1950s.
 Bervliet is also close to Constantia Waldorf School.

 A variety of preschool and early education centers service the area.